shamim1258/Shamim/Technology/Python/class.md

 - Attributes or Properties are the variables that belong to a class.
 - Attributes are always public and can be accessed using the dot (.) operator.
 Eg.: ```Myclass.Myattribute```.
 - An **Object** is an instance of a Class.
-- **self** represents object of class and tradinally using self but any other word can be used inplace of self.
+- **self** represents current object of class and tradinally using self but any other word can be used inplace of self.
 - **__init___** method in class initize the object and takes the first argument `self` which is object of class but we can use anything in place of `self` here.

 ## Inheritance